gvensan/solace-spring-cloud-stream-binder-features/simple-spring-boot-demo/README.md

 ```
 This will start the Spring Boot application.

-Subscribe to topic `caseconversion/topic` either programmatically or using the Subscriber tool in the `Try Me!` utility of the Solace Broker console.
+Subscribe to the topic `caseconversion/topic` either programmatically or using the Subscriber tool in the `Try Me!` utility of the Solace Broker console.

 <p align="center"><img width="640" alt="auth" src="images/tryme-subscriber-1.jpg"></p>